aragon/hack/docs/guides-agent-app.md

 In order to mint a full token from the CLI we need to pass the full number, which will then be interpreted with 18 decimals.
 In our case this is a 1 followed by eighteen 0s, or `1000000000000000000`.

+>Note: If you're having problems with this step, you might need to run `aragon ipfs` in another terminal.

 Finally, the usual warning: running the above command will trigger a vote in B to create and send a token to A's Agent App: we'll need to vote *yes* to confirm the minting of the token.